My next endeavor: head boys’ varsity basketball coach of the Frederick Force

-Our photo op after we (the Frederick Force) won the Mid-East regional tournament this past February.
+Our photo after we won the Mid-East regional tournament in February.

 I’m extremely excited to announce I am now the head boys’ varsity basketball coach of the Frederick Force, a competitive sports program for homeschooled athletes based in my hometown of Frederick, Maryland.

 Some of you may wonder, “What the heck happened to journalism?”
 I’ll fill you in.
-A lot has changed the past two years, and since I seldom post personal updates on my social media platforms, here’s how I got here:
+A lot has changed the past two years, and because I rarely post personal updates on my socials, here’s how I got here:

-My heart began to change last winter, torn between my purpose as a journalist and my purpose as an influencer.
+My heart began to change last winter, torn between my purpose as a journalist and my purpose as a community influencer.

 Most of you reading this know me through my work as a sports journalist, while others might know me through community involvement, specifically Damascus Road Community Church.
-Both are close to my heart, but in January 2018, things started to shift.
+Both are close to my heart.
+In January 2018, things started to shift.

 I had planned on covering the Georgetown-Villanova men’s basketball game one Wednesday night for my website, the same night we have youth group at DRCC.
-For context, I lead a small group of high school guys during that time frame, and at the core, I was OK with missing one night to check out the nation’s top team in Villanova.
+For context, I lead a small group of high school guys during that time frame.
+I was OK with missing one night to check out the nation’s top team in Villanova.

 1) Knowing how tough it is to break into the upper echelon of sports reporting, I aimed to be the hardest working up-and-comer in the business.
 An elite work ethic and willingness to learn is something I strive for.

 2) I crave high-level basketball.
 I also crave being the people’s source for information and analysis.
-Once it’s ingrained in your lifestyle, you feel the desire to keep that fire ablaze.
+Once it’s ingrained in your lifestyle, you feel the necessity to keep that desire ablaze.

 3) While I value education, I’d much rather learn by real-world experience.
 Learn from others in the profession.
 Study the craft up close and personal.
 I also refused to say “no” to opportunities because I viewed every opportunity as a pivotal building block toward my dream of working full-time for the Washington Post or writing about college basketball on a national level.

-I stayed two hours after the program ended to talk with my youth pastor — about how if I went to the game, I would have missed that transcendent night.
-Maybe worse: perhaps none of that would have happened if I flaked.
+I stayed two hours after the program ended to talk with my pastor, about how if I went to the game, I would have missed that night.
+Maybe worse: perhaps none of that would have happened.
+Let’s just say I started a healing conversation.

-Nobody ever figures it out in one moment, but for the first time ever, the reward of fellowship overpowered the reward of reporting.
+Nobody ever figures it out in one moment, but in that moment, the reward of fellowship overpowered the reward of reporting.
 While it was refreshing, it frightened me a little bit.

 Three months later, after I had covered UMBC’s historic upset over No. 1 Virginia in Charlotte, I disbanded Maryland Sports Access — the venture I invested so many hours in.
 I didn’t and will never put the journalism path to bed, but as I distanced myself from everyday writing and the constant usage of social media, I genuinely felt happier and freer.
 Then, in July, I felt a strong calling to get back into coaching basketball.

-But over the summer of 2018, I was informed our church would drop out of the recreational league for 2019. it bummed me out, but it was a sign to expand my horizons and help a local team in need.
+But over the summer of 2018, our church dropped out of the league and wouldn’t field a team in ’19. it bummed me out, but it was a sign to expand my horizons and perhaps help another team.

-In 2017, I was clinically diagnosed with “major depressive disorder,” the doc’s term for depression.
+In 2017, I was clinically diagnosed with “major depressive disorder.”
+Fancy wording for depression.
 While it’s something that’s under control now, it crippled me for much of last year.

-One morning, I woke up an emotional trainwreck.
-My youth pastor so happened to text me, asking if I wanted to get breakfast at McDonald’s.
+One morning, I woke up an emotional train wreck.
+My pastor so happened to text me, asking if I wanted to get breakfast at McDonald’s.
 He wanted to meet that morning because he noticed my struggles.
 For the first time in a long time, I had no direction.
-We instantly went into prayer. …
+We instantly went into prayer.

 At that moment, I had a new vision: there are kids in Frederick who need me … and not just any group of kids.
 Kids who fall through the cracks.
 Overlooked.
 Often forgotten.
 And it’s on me to discern that.
 I then realized, one of the guys I lead every Wednesday night at the church plays for the homeschool basketball team in Frederick.
 I thought, how cool would it be to spend more time with him and serve as his coach?